uccser/cs-unplugged/csunplugged/topics/content/en/data-structures-for-searching/unit-plan/lessons/binary-search-trees.md

 But it gets more interesting as you add more values.
 Once the root is put down, students can add each value as for "adding a value" above i.e. search for where it belongs, and when you get to the end of the path, add it as a branch from the disc that you got to.
 For example, suppose we're making a tree with the numbers 45, 23, 26 then 76.
-The tree would be built up as follows.
+The tree would be built up as follows:

 {image file-path="img/topics/binary-search-tree-numbers-step-6.png" alt="Constructing a binary search tree with the numbers 45, 23, 26 and 76."}